The Greeks have given the world so many great things: astounding works of art and philosophy, dazzling mythology, and most importantly, dogs.

 Mentions of the breed have been found in the works of everyone from Aristophanes to Aristotle, giving them quite the distinguished pedigree.
 Sadly, though, they’re on the verge of extinction, and concerted efforts need to be made to rescue them from fading into oblivion.

-Another small breed that tops the scales at 17 pounds, Kokonis have long bodies and curved tails.
+Another small breed that also tops the scales at 17 pounds, Kokonis have long bodies and curved tails.
 They come in a wide variety of colors, so you can find one that comes in just about any mix that you prefer.

 These dogs have a surprisingly powerful bark, making them excellent watchdogs.
 However, they don’t unleash that bark often, so they can make wonderful companions for apartment dwellers.